Skip to content

 }

-return run // Return only the runner function
+return run // Return the runner function

 }

-// Create the LazyCommand using the lazy helper
+// Combine them using the lazy helper

 const lazyHello = lazy(helloLoader, helloDefinition)

-const mainCommand = {
+const subCommands = {

 }